 - New York (LGA)

 - San Diego (SAN)

 (Frequent Southwest Airlines travelers who visit Las Vegas will be happy to learn the Chase Sapphire Lounge will be located in Terminal C — where most of Southwest’s flights operate at LAS.)

 Will the lounges be fancy, premium experiences?
 They’ll be operated by Airport Dimensions: the same folks who in charge of other airport lounges such as The Club (of which there are two in Las Vegas: one in Terminal D and another in Terminal E.) I expect something nice — but nothing like, say, an American Express Centurion Lounge.
 Or even some of the newer Delta Sky Clubs such as the Terminal 3 lounge at LAX and Terminal 2, Concourse E location at LaGuardia.

-But here’s the kicker: as of now, anyone with a Priority Pass membership will be able to enter the Chase Sapphire Lounges.
+But here’s the kicker: as of now, anyone with a Priority Pass membership is able to enter the Chase Sapphire Lounges.

 As Ben Schlappig noted on One Mile at a Time, “It’s kind of funny that this will be branded as a Chase lounge, but [The Platinum Card® from American Express and Capital One Venture X Rewards Credit Card members] should get access as well, since they also offer a Priority Pass membership.”